Bill Cottrell

-William Henry Cottrell (September 18, 1944 – March 20, 2025) was an American professional football offensive lineman who played five seasons in the National Football League (NFL) for the Detroit Lions and Denver Broncos.
+William Henry Cottrell (September 18, 1944 – March 20, 2025) was an American professional football player.
+He was an offensive lineman for five seasons in the National Football League (NFL) for the Detroit Lions and Denver Broncos.
 He played college football for the Delaware Valley Aggies and signed with the Lions as an undrafted free agent in 1966.
 After a season with the Richmond Rebels of the Continental Football League, he played for the Lions from 1967 to 1970, later joining the Denver Broncos for the 1972 season.
 He appeared in a total of 63 games in the NFL and was the league's first black center.

 Early life

 Cottrell was born on September 18, 1944, in Chester, Pennsylvania.
 He had four sisters and two brothers, including Ted, who also played professional football.
 He attended Chester High School where he played football as a lineman, but was an "unheralded" player due to the Chester football team's poor records.
 He played in the midst of Chester posting a 32-game losing streak, and as a senior, when Chester went 0–9, Cottrell was only named honorable mention all-county.
 After high school, he attended Delaware Valley College.